AnyLog-co/documentation/background processes.md

 ## Operator Process

 A process that identifies JSON files, transforms the files to a structure that can be assigned to a data table and inserts the data to a local database.
+Files injested are recorded such that it is possible to trace the source data and source device of data readings.

 ## Publisher Process